 Learn the basics of grantwriting from the experts.
-Join other grant seekers in a three-hour workshop designed to give you an introduction to proposal development and tips on grantwriting language and writing styles.
+Join other grant seekers in a four-hour workshop designed to give you an introduction to proposal development and tips on grantwriting language and writing styles.
 Participants are encouraged to bring an idea for a grant proposal so that this workshop can serve as an opportunity to get a jump start.

 When & Where

 The Johnson Center is an academic center focused on increasing the efficiency and effectiveness of the charitable sector.

 Our work involves conducting research, teaching effective practices, and providing pathways to service.
 We work extensively in Michigan, nationally, and internationally.